VNX Exchange (VNXLU) Trading 9.3% Lower Over Last Week

-VNX Exchange (CURRENCY:VNXLU) traded up 10.9% against the US dollar during the one day period ending at 8:00 AM Eastern on December 24th.
-VNX Exchange has a market capitalization of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
-One VNX Exchange coin can now be bought for about $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
-During the last seven days, VNX Exchange has traded down 9.3% against the US dollar.
+VNX Exchange (CURRENCY:VNXLU) traded up 10.9% against the dollar during the 1-day period ending at 13:00 PM ET on December 28th.
+One VNX Exchange coin can currently be purchased for about $0.0376 or 0.00000096 BTC on popular exchanges.
+During the last week, VNX Exchange has traded 9.3% lower against the dollar.
+VNX Exchange has a total market cap of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.